Proposal Submission Process

-To start the proposal submission process, the user must register in the User Portal system.
-To create an account on the portal, the user must enter a valid email address and click on the “access” button.
-On their first access, the user must provide personal and professional information.
+To start the proposal submission process, the user must register in the SAU Online system.
+To create an account on the portal, the user must click on the “create a new SAU Online account” and provide personal and professional information.

 Important: This registration only needs to be done once.
 It can be done regardless of the proposal submission period and the information provided can be updated at any time.

-Once registered in the User Portal system, the user must click on the link “Research proposal-Submission and preparation” and follow the indicated instructions, choosing the National Laboratory and the installation for submission.
+Once registered in the SAU Online system, the user must click on the link “Submit a new proposal” and follow the indicated instructions, choosing the National Laboratory and the installation for submission.
 You will need to fill out a general form online.